Mao-Heng/SimpleCoin/README.md

 ### Wallet.py

 This file is for those who don't want to be nodes but simple users.
 Running this file allows you to generate a new address, send coins and check your transaction history (keep in mind that if you are running this in a local server, you will need a "miner" to process your transaction).
 When creating a wallet address, a new file will be generated with all your security credentials.
-You are supposed to keep it safe.

 ![wallet](https://k60.kn3.net/6/F/E/3/8/2/887.png)